Learn something new every day

 To improve signal processing, adaptive antenna systems include several components.
 Performance monitors and rapid control processors are used to continually assess the radio frequency environment.
 A complex algorithm is constantly running to identify interferences and differentiate them from the desired signal.

 An adaptive antenna can be used both at a base station or at an individual terminal.
 Having an adaptive antenna both at the source and by the end user would improve the signal although it is likely unnecessary.
-Determining whether an adaptive antenna should be employed at the base station or by individual terminals is often an issue primarily of cost.
-Installing an adaptive antenna at the base station would spread the cost of one antenna among many users whereas costs associated with using adaptive antennas by individual terminals would be absorbed by each individual.
+Determining whether this type of antenna should be employed at the base station or by individual terminals is often an issue primarily of cost.
+Installing this antenna at the base station would spread the cost of one antenna among many users whereas costs associated with using adaptive antennas by individual terminals would be absorbed by each individual.

-Benefits of adaptive antenna systems include improved signal quality, increased signal range and coverage, and increased data transfer rates.
-These benefits, however, depend on the actual circumstances of where an adaptive antenna is used.
+Benefits include improved signal quality, increased signal range and coverage, and increased data transfer rates.
+These benefits, however, depend on the actual circumstances of where this type of antenna is used.
 For example, complex environments where many radio frequencies are frequently used may counter the benefits provided by an adaptive antenna.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!